Gospel: John 6:60-69

 6:60 "Having heard (what JESUS said)" referred to Jesus' discourse in John 6:25-59, not a particular phrase he used.

 "This word is hard.
 Who is able to hear it?"
 In this context, the word "hard" means "difficult" or "hard to accept."
 The verb "to hear" in the question does not refer to the ability to understand what is said but to fully acquiesce to the statements made.
 At the time of Jesus, the student or disciple was to accept and absorb the teacher's content.
 Only when the student mastered all the teacher provided could the student become a fellow teacher.
-Only then could the new student make judgements on his old teacher's content.
+Only then could the new student make judgments on his old teacher's content.
 So, implicit in the rhetorical question "Who can hear it?" lay the rejection of Jesus as a teacher (and as Lord).
 By asking the question, many who followed Jesus left him.

 The gospel today presents us with the problem of faithfulness.